StevenMMortimer/rdfp/README.md

 # reportJobs consist of a reportQuery
 # Documentation for the reportQuery object can be found in R using
 # ?dfp_ReportService_object_factory and searching for ReportQuery
-# please refer to online documentation for complete list of child elements for reportQuery
+# Also online documentation is available that lists available child elements for reportQuery
 # https://developers.google.com/doubleclick-publishers/docs/reference/v201508/ReportService.ReportQuery
 request_data <- list(reportJob=list(reportQuery=list(dimensions='MONTH_AND_YEAR',
                                                      dimensions='AD_UNIT_ID',